arunkumar-201/ai-data-analyst/README.md

 Data profiling
 Data quality analysis
 Visualization
-Screenshots
+🖼️ Screenshots

-Add application screenshots to:
+Application screenshots can be stored in:

 docs/screenshots/